Tensor generators on schemes and stacks: Pinching schemes

-Note that $X$ is quasicompact since $Z$ is quasicompact and $f$ is surjective. $X$ is separated because $Z$ is separated and $p \colon Z \to X$ universally closed.
+Note that $X$ is quasi-compact since $Z$ is quasi-compact and $p$ is surjective. $X$ is separated because $Z$ is separated and $p \colon Z \to X$ universally closed.

 \emph{Step 1.
-Reduction to the case that $f$ is finite and finitely presented:} $Z$ is the filtered projective limit $\varprojlim_\lambda Z_\lambda$ of integral and finitely presented (hence finite) algebraic $X$-spaces $Z_\lambda$ with affine bonding maps $Z_\lambda \to Z_\mu$ \cite[Thm.
-D]{Ryd13:arxiv0904.0227v3}.
-Then for sufficiently large $\lambda$, each $Z_\lambda$ is a quasicompact and separated scheme that carries an ample invertible sheaf $\shL_\lambda$ (\cite[C.8]{TT90:MR1106918} if $X$ is an affine scheme but the proof applies also in the general case that $X$ is an algebraic space).
-So we may assume that $f$ is finite and finitely presented by replacing $f$ with $Z_\lambda \to X$.
+Reduction to the case that $p$ is finite and finitely presented:} $Z$ is the filtered projective limit $\varprojlim_\lambda Z_\lambda$ of integral and finitely presented (hence finite) algebraic $X$-spaces $Z_\lambda$ with affine bonding maps $Z_\lambda \to Z_\mu$ because $X$ is pseudo-noetherian \cite[Thm.
+A]{Ryd15:noetherianapprox}.
+Then for sufficiently large $\lambda$, each $Z_\lambda$ is a quasi-compact and separated scheme \cite[Thm.
+C.(iii)]{Ryd15:noetherianapprox}.
+By taking even larger $\lambda$, every ample sheaf $\shL$ on $Z$ descends to a compatible family of ample sheaves $\shL_{\lambda}$ on $Z_{\lambda}$.
+This is stated in \cite[C.8]{TT90:MR1106918} in case that the base $X$ is an affine scheme, but the proof also applies in the general case since the property ``affine'' can be approximated over an arbitrary quasi-compact algebraic stack \cite[Thm.
+C.(i)]{Ryd15:noetherianapprox}.
+So we may assume that $f$ is finite and finitely presented by replacing $p$ with $Z_\lambda \to X$.